Why Kangaroo Island Deserves a Longer Stay

 At Little Sahara, I finally got the chance to fly the drone for some aerial footage, as the rest of the island nature parks are a no-drone zone.
 This is one venue drone pilots will love as the area is huge and obstacle free.

 The Kangaroo Island Outdoor Action owner, Brenton Davis, showing us the sandboard.
 The sports centre at this venue also offered quad bikes (ATV) and kayaking.

 Recommended stay – Kangaroo Island Wilderness Retreat

 Day 3 – American River

 Day 3 saw us doing a relaxed day schedule as we head eastward to the American River, located on the western shore of Eastern Cove of the island.
-Known locally as ‘The River’, Kangaroo Island’s American River region sits on the western shore of Eastern Cove and also includes the Pelican Lagoon.
-The region is named after American sealers that stayed on this part of the island for four months in 1803 and there is a memorial plaque in the main town to commemorate this.
+Known locally as ‘The River’, American River region sits on the western shore of Eastern Cove and also includes the Pelican Lagoon.
+The region is named after American sealers who stayed on this part of the island for four months in 1803 and there is a memorial plaque in the main town to commemorate this.

 The lake has a big resident flock of swans on the lake.
 In fact, it would sound good if they call this place “Swan Lake”.
 But it is certainly a bird photographer’s heaven.